tylern4/clasqaDB/README.md

 ### Table files
 Human-readable format of QA result, stored in `qadb/qa.*/qaTree.json.table`
-* these need to be generated with `bin/makeTables.sh`
 * each run begins with the keyword `RUN:`; lines below are for each of that run's file and its QA result, with the following syntax:
   * `run number` `file number`  `defect bits` `comment`